minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 vi $ORACLE_HOME/network/admin/tnsnames.ora
 ```

 In the `ORCL_NRT1D4`(Standby db unique name) description, delete the domain name of the SERVICE_NAME.
-Add the ORCL description, use the public ip or hostname of the on-premise hosts.
+Add the ORCL description, replace xxx.xxx.xxx.xxx with the public ip or hostname of the on-premise hosts.
 It's looks like the following.
 Replace `ORCL_nrt1d4` with your standby db unique name.

 **Note:** The different database domain name will get error when doing the DML Redirection